Cyb3rK-ng/Codx/README.md

     - Choose "Place all certificates in the following store" and browse to "Trusted Root Certification Authorities," then click OK.
     - Finish the installation.

-8. **Configure Codetantra**: Once the certificate is installed, the script will configure the proxy settings for Codetantra.
+8. **Configure Codetantra**: Once the certificate is installed, the script will configure the custom settings for Codetantra.
 Follow the script's instructions to proceed.

 9. **Keep Script Running**: Keep the script running while using Codetantra.
 Follow the script's instructions to deactivate the configuration when you're finished.